stotrasamhita/stotrasamhita.github.io/index.md

 In this GitHub repository, we hope to make available high-quality PDFs for printing as well as devices such as Kindle, along with tools to proofread (long-term goal!).
 Perhaps, it may well be possible to integrate `stotrasamhita.net` with this `github.io` page.
 This repository is also home to various <a href="/projects/">projects</a>.

+### Credits

+This site and its contents would not have been possible but for a number of people who selflessly shared their hardwork.
+See [here](http://stotrasamhita.github.io/about/) and the Preface of [StotraSangraha book](https://github.com/stotrasamhita/stotra-sangrahah/raw/master/shloka-print.pdf) for detailed acknowledgements.

 ### Major Books

 #### Stotra Sangrahah